UrvashiDube02/Stock-Rate-Prediction/README.md

 ---

 ## Objective of the Project
 The main goal of this project is to predict stock prices using historical data.
-It involves loading, cleaning, and analyzing stock data, followed by the application of machine learning models for price prediction.
+It involves loading, cleaning, and analyzing stock data, then applying machine learning models for price prediction.

 ### What the Project Does
 - **Data Loading and Inspection:** Import stock data and understand its structure.